 Before reporting a problem, please check the ConnexCS System Status Page for current known issues.

 Online Chat allows for real-time assistance.
 Initial communication is done with a bot.
 If the bot is unable to help, it will advise you to type "Human" to be connected with a support representative.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
 We find that most questions get resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

 Support Ticket (found at the bottom of the ConnexCS navigation menu) displays all open tickets for an account.
-Tickets are created by sending an email to firstname.lastname@example.org
+Tickets are created by sending an email to firstname.lastname@example.org.

 To speak to a Support Representative, please call our office number listed at www.connexcs.com.